itiboi/SudokuBreaker/README.md

 Compile
 -------

-Just go into build directory with
+Just go into build directory, use CMake to create Makefile and start build process:

-> cd build
+    cd build
-Then use CMake to create Makefile
-> cmake ..
+    cmake ..
-and start build process
-> make
+    make

 License
 -------

 (c) 2008-2011 by Tim Bolender

 This program is free software; you can redistribute it and/or modify